My E-Log Book - By Sakshi, Roll No.145, 8th Semester

 - Non-parenchymal disease includes cerebral venous sinus thrombosis, intracranial hypertension and meningitis, which may be recurrent.

-- However, the commonest neurological symptom is migraine, which is similar to non-BD migraine
+- However, the commonest neurological symptom is migraine, which is similar to non-BD migraine.

 - Radiological investigations, including magnetic resonance imaging (MRI), computerised tomography (CT), magnetic resonance angiography (MRA), computerised tomographic venography (CTV), magnetic resonance venography (MRV), cerebrospinal fluid studies and electroencephalogram, might be required in appropriate cases."